Add-on to core solution

 What is the GLOBALG.A.P.
 Risk Assessment on Social Practice?

 Responsible farming practices aren’t just about products – they’re also about people.
 The GLOBALG.A.P.
-Risk Assessment on Social Practice (GRASP) is an add-on to Integrated Farm Assurance (IFA) for the evaluation of workers' well-being at farm level.
-Building on the IFA principles and criteria (P&Cs) related to workers’ health and safety, and covering topics such as labor and human rights, representation of workers, and the protection of children and young workers, GRASP is a simple but robust evaluation checklist that producers can use to assess, improve, and demonstrate their responsible social practices.
-Applicable to the IFA scopes of plants and aquaculture, the add-on is implemented by more than 120,000 producers in over 100 countries worldwide – promoting the health, safety, and welfare of 1.78 million workers.
+Risk Assessment on Social Practice (GRASP) is an add-on to the Integrated Farm Assurance (IFA) standard that aims to support the evaluation of workers' health, safety, and welfare at farm level.
+Building on the IFA principles and criteria (P&Cs) related to workers’ health and safety, and covering topics such as labor and human rights, representation of workers, and the protection of children and young workers, GRASP is a simple yet robust evaluation checklist that producers can use to assess, improve, and demonstrate their responsible social practices.
+Applicable to the IFA scopes of plants and aquaculture, the add-on is implemented by more than 125,000 producers in over 100 countries worldwide – promoting the health, safety, and welfare of 1.85 million workers.

 GRASP at a glance